siddhant-code/enpm662_fall2024/README.md

 ## Project 0:

-Project 0 covers Open loop controller of a turtlebot in Gazebo using ROS.More about it can be read in the projects README.
+Project 0 covers Open loop controller of a turtlebot in Gazebo using ROS.More about it can be read in the respective project's README.